 Being assistant is a valuable opportunity for learning, giving service and being part of community.
 Being assistant is a voluntary job.
 Whenever possible, we will prevent assistants from paying for their services, and whenever possible you will receive value through getting insight in group dynamics, the process of facilitation, etc.

 Helpers are participants that get a reduced price (at least 50% discount) or free participation in exchange for practical help like doing shopping, setting up the room, cleaning during and after the workshop.
 Helpers will not be openly mentioned in the circle, as to prevent power dynamics as much as possible.
 Helpers are not team-members, not part of co-creating the workshop, emotional space-holding, emotional preparation etc. Although they are participating in the exercises, we acknowledge that power dynamics may still arise, and therefore this Code of Ethics also applies to them.

 Team members can switch role, e.g. from assistant to helper to participant over different workshops, but not within a workshop.
 Guidelines and ethics are the same for all team members, regardless of their role in the workshop (including being in the role of participant).

 Team members won’t individually meet or date persons they have met within the construction of a workshop.
 Exceptions can be made after checking in on power dynamics and/or blind spots with at least one other team member.

-They will not have any form of fluid exchange with participants (open mouthed kissing, oral sex, or intercourse) and no touch of genitals.
+Team members will not have any form of fluid exchange with participants (open mouthed kissing, oral sex, or intercourse) and no touch of genitals during workshops, regardless of their role in the workshop.
 Exceptions can be made for non-sexual exercises, like massage or (emotional/physical) dearmoring.

 Code of Ethics